Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 HeadachesCommonImprove after 1–2 weeks

-Hyperkalaemia (elevated potassium)OccasionalMonitor potassium!
-No potassium salt without medical advice
+Hyperkalaemia (raised potassium level)OccasionalCheck potassium!
+No potassium salt without medical instruction

-Renal impairmentOccasionalCreatinine initially slightly elevated — up to 20–30% rise is normal
+Impaired kidney functionOccasionalCreatinine slightly raised initially – up to 20–30% is normal

-Low blood pressure (hypotension)OccasionalEspecially at high doses or with dehydration
+Low blood pressure (hypotension)OccasionalEspecially at a high dose or with dehydration

 Respiratory infections (children)Very common (in children)Sore throat, runny nose – usually harmless

-Angioedema (intestinal)Very rareSartans can rarely cause intestinal angioedema (abdominal pain, diarrhoea).
+Angio-oedema (intestinal)Very rareSartans can rarely cause intestinal angio-oedema (abdominal pain, diarrhoea).
 EMA warning 2025

-A risk that has received more attention since the EMA warning in 2025: intestinal angioedema under sartans.
-This presents as sudden severe abdominal pain, nausea, and diarrhoea — without any other identifiable cause.
-This is very rare, but since it can easily be mistaken for a gastrointestinal infection, this possibility should always be considered in candesartan patients with acute abdominal symptoms.
+A new risk that has been more in focus since the EMA warning in 2025: intestinal angio-oedema on sartans.
+This involves suddenly occurring severe abdominal pain, nausea, and diarrhoea – with no other identifiable cause.
+This is very rare, but because it can easily be mistaken for a gastrointestinal infection, this possibility should always be considered in candesartan patients with acute abdominal complaints.

-The "Triple Whammy" is a three-way combination that is alarmingly common in practice yet genuinely dangerous: sartan (or ACE inhibitor) + diuretic + NSAID (such as ibuprofen or diclofenac).
-Each of these three substances alone is manageable for the kidneys.
-But together they hit kidney function from three different directions simultaneously: the sartan relaxes the kidney's blood vessels, the diuretic drains fluid from the body, and the NSAID reduces blood flow to the kidney.
-The result can be acute kidney failure — especially in older patients, or during heat and dehydration.
+The "triple whammy" is an alarmingly common and at the same time dangerous three-way combination in everyday practice: a sartan (or ACE inhibitor) + a diuretic + an NSAID (such as ibuprofen or diclofenac).
+Each of these three substances on its own is well manageable for the kidney.
+But together they hit kidney function from three different directions at once: the sartan relaxes the kidney vessels, the diuretic removes water from the body, and the NSAID reduces blood flow to the kidney.
+The result can be acute kidney failure – especially in older patients or in heat and dehydration.

 The problem: this combination often arises unintentionally.
-A patient takes candesartan and a diuretic long-term for high blood pressure — then reaches for ibuprofen from the medicine cabinet for back pain or joint pain.
-Anyone taking candesartan and a diuretic should therefore avoid ibuprofen and other NSAIDs as a rule and switch to paracetamol (acetaminophen) instead. brite's interaction check detects this combination automatically.
+A patient takes candesartan and a diuretic long-term for high blood pressure – and reaches for ibuprofen from the medicine cabinet for back pain or joint pain.
+Anyone taking candesartan and a diuretic should therefore avoid ibuprofen and other NSAIDs as a matter of principle and switch instead to paracetamol.
+The brite interaction check detects this combination automatically.

 Substance / medicationInteractionRecommendation

-ACE inhibitors (ramipril, enalapril)Dual RAAS blockade: more side effects, no additional benefitCombination contraindicated!
+ACE inhibitors (ramipril, enalapril)Dual RAAS blockade: more side effects, no added benefitCombination contraindicated!

-AliskirenSame as ACE inhibitor: dual RAAS blockadeContraindicated (especially in diabetic patients)
+AliskirenLike ACE inhibitors: dual RAAS blockadeContraindicated (especially in people with diabetes)

-LithiumCandesartan reduces lithium excretion → toxicityClose lithium level monitoring
+LithiumCandesartan reduces lithium excretion → toxicityMonitor lithium levels closely

-AlcoholEnhances blood pressure-lowering effect → dizziness, faintingLimit alcohol, especially at start of therapy
+AlcoholEnhances the blood-pressure-lowering effect → dizziness, faintingLimit alcohol, especially at the start of therapy

-All three active substances act on the RAAS and lower blood pressure effectively.
-The decisive differences lie in the side-effect profile, the breadth of licensed indications, and the clinical evidence base.
-Anyone already taking an ACE inhibitor and tolerating it well has no reason to switch.
-However, anyone suffering from a dry cough, or looking for the best therapy for heart failure, will find the relevant decision criteria in this comparison.
+All three substances act on the RAAS and lower blood pressure effectively.
+The decisive difference lies in the side-effect profile, the breadth of approval, and the clinical evidence.
+Anyone already taking an ACE inhibitor and doing well on it has no reason to switch.
+But anyone who suffers from a dry cough or is looking for the best therapy for heart failure will find the relevant decision criteria in this comparison.

 PropertyCandesartanRamiprilValsartan